-Fiera Capital is a leading independent asset management firm with a growing global presence and \$180.2 billion in AUM as at December 31, 2020.
-The Company delivers customized and multiasset solutions across public and private market asset classes to institutional, financial intermediary and private wealth clients across North America, Europe and key markets in Asia.
+Fiera Capital is a leading independent asset management firm with a growing global presence and \$188.3 billion in AUM as at December 31, 2021.
+The Company delivers customized and multi-asset solutions across public and private market asset classes to institutional, financial intermediary and private wealth clients across North America, Europe and key markets in Asia.

-As at December 31, 2020, the Company had approximately 840 employees, including approximately 245 investment professionals.
+As at December 31, 2021, the Company had approximately 844 employees, including approximately 239 investment professionals.

-Fiera Capital's global suite of public market solutions spans the full spectrum of strategies, from small to large cap, including marketspecific and global strategies, to top-down macro and specialized fixed income strategies, as well as liquid alternative strategies, including some with a defensive tilt and that can be applied using a stand-alone approach or through an overlay.
+Fiera Capital's global suite of public market solutions spans the full spectrum of strategies, from small to large cap, including market-specific and global equity strategies, to top-down macro and specialized fixed income strategies, as well as liquid alternative strategies.

-In the private markets space, Fiera Capital's globally diversified private market platform is growing steadily, providing unique and sustainable risk and return attributes to our clients through real estate, private debt, infrastructure, agriculture, and private equity investment strategies.
-Although each asset class has its own unique features, the private market investment class as a whole has garnered increased investor attention in recent years as a result of its unique investment characteristics, offering attractive returns with a lower degree of volatility and correlation to public market assets, as well as steady and predictable cash flows.
+In the private markets space, the Company's globally diversified private markets investment platform is growing steadily, providing differentiated and sustainable risk and return attributes to our clients through real estate, private debt, infrastructure, agriculture, and private equity investment strategies.
+Although each asset class has its own unique features, the private market investment class as a whole has garnered increased investor attention in recent years as a result of its investment characteristics, offering attractive returns with a lower degree of volatility and correlation to public market assets, as well as steady and predictable cash flows.